sjkelleyjr/Deadlock/chapters_2/chapter_17.md

 —

-—

 By the end of the week, the innovation workshop had produced a prototype game, a calendar, and a draft policy.
 Vincent declared it momentum in a company-wide note that used the word disruption three times.

-Alex closed her laptop and wrote a commit message that removed the word delight from a comment.
-Mack added a test that failed cheerfully for the right reason.
-Jordan wrote a recap that didn’t promise anything he couldn’t make happen.

 The banner that said Think Like A Founder was folded and placed in a storage room with banners for three other initiatives that no one remembered starting.